Football

 No hay anuncios

-In 2022, the Esteves sold the club to former player Luis Pereira, a Galician businessman who had re-established himself as a businessman in Switzerland and tried to improve the situation, without much luck.
-In fact, some people had already decided that they had to bet on another life by founding Atlètic Lleida.
-This Club Deportivo Atlètic Lleida is derived from Atlètic Segre, a local training club, and also from the Almacelles club, EFAC.
-The two entities united in 2019, with people from the local football scene behind them such as Siscu Pujol, the man who at the time had managed to win the auction for the sporting rights of UE Lleida and who became the first president of the new entity before falling out with the Esteves, his partners at the time.
-The result was a conglomerate of businessmen prepared to present the city with a new club that has never connected with a fanbase that has preferred to continue suffering with the lifelong Lleida.
-The rivalry between the two clubs has led to fights, debates, and an exchange of reproaches, with the City Council accused of supporting Atlètic Lleida by many fans of a Lleida that has been on the verge of disappearing in recent months, with local fans keeping the club alive until a buyer was found.
-Finally, the buyer has appeared.
+In 2022, the Esteve family sold the club to former player Luis Pereira, a Galician businessman who had re-established himself as a businessman in Switzerland and who tried to improve the situation, without much luck.
+In fact, some people had already decided that it was time to bet on another life and founded Atlètic Lleida.
+This Club Esportivo Atlètic Lleida derives from Atlètic Segre, a local youth club, and also from the Almacelles club, EFAC.
+The two entities joined forces in 2019, with local football people behind them like Siscu Pujol, the man who at the time had managed to win the auction for the sporting rights of UE Lleida and who became the first president of the new entity before falling out with the Esteve family, their partners at the time.
+The result was a conglomerate of businessmen prepared to present the city with a new club that has never connected with the social base, which has preferred to continue suffering with the lifelong Lleida.
+The rivalry between the two clubs has led to fights, debates, and an exchange of reproaches, with the City Council accused of supporting Atlètic Lleida by many fans of a Lleida that has been on the verge of disappearing in recent months, when local fans have kept the club alive until finding a buyer.
+A buyer who has ended up arrested.